Science (Applied) BTEC Level 3 Extended Certificate and Diploma

 Entry Qualifications

-In addition to the standard college entry criteria (see below) you should have either Grade 4 in GCSE Combined Science or Pass in BTEC Level 2 Certificate in Applied Science (Merit recommended).
+In addition to the standard college entry criteria (see below) you must have either Grade 44 in GCSE Combined Science or Pass in BTEC Level 2 Certificate in Applied Science (Merit recommended).

 What will I study?